-Many convicts in the colony believed China lay beyond the impassable mountains, a convenient myth for the local authorities of the 18th and 19th-centuries.
+Many convicts in the colony believed China lay beyond these impassable mountains in NSW, a convenient myth for the local authorities of the 18th and 19th-centuries.

-The first crossing of the Blue Mountains by European settlers is an event that altered the destiny of the Sydney colony by opening up new pastures for its survival.
+The first crossing by European settlers is an event that altered the destiny of the Sydney colony by opening up new pastures for its survival.

 Millions of dollars have been spent recently upgrading old attractions and creating new ones.

-These days, some of the best luxury escapes in NSW can be found in the Blue Mountains and with such amazing scenery, it’s easy to see why.
+These days, some of the best luxury escapes in NSW can be found in and around Katoomba and with such amazing scenery, it’s easy to see why.

 Although the mountains are primarily a place for hiking and have many trails from many starting points, for an introductory day excursion, Leura and Katoomba are a good start.

 Katoomba sits at the end of the railway line and is the ‘capital’ of the mountains where the first hotel, The Carrington was established, and Leura is only 10 minutes away.